Dynamic Game Semantics: Introduction

-The rest of the paper proceeds as follows.
-First, Section~\ref{DynamicBicategoricalSemantics} defines our variant of System T and its bicategorical semantics that satisfies a DCP so that it remains to establish its game-semantic instance.
-Next, Section~\ref{DynamicGamesAndStrategies} defines dynamic games and strategies, and Section~\ref{DynamicGameSemanticsOfSystemT} proves that they give rise to an instance of the bicategorical semantics of System T given in Section~\ref{DynamicBicategoricalSemantics}, giving the first dynamic game semantics.
-Finally, Section~\ref{ConclusionAndFutureWorkOfDynamicGameSemantics} draws a conclusion and proposes future work.
+The rest of the present paper proceeds as follows.
+This introduction ends with fixing some notations.
+Then, Section~\ref{DynamicBicategoricalSemantics} formulates our target programming language and its bicategorical semantics that satisfies the DCP so that it remains to establish its game-semantic instance.
+Next, Section~\ref{DynamicGamesAndStrategies} introduces dynamic games and strategies and studies their basic algebraic structures, and Section~\ref{DynamicGameSemantics} gives dynamic game semantics of the language.
+Finally, Section~\ref{ConclusionAndFutureWorkOfDynamicGameSemantics} draws a conclusion and proposes some future work.